July 20, 1954: The day teen star Maureen Connolly suffered a tragic, career-ending injury

 Career-ending accident, retirement at 20

 This was until July 20, 1954.
-On that fateful day, Connolly jumped on the back of her horse, Colonel Merryboy, which she had been given two years before after winning her first Wimbledon title, and went on a ride which ended tragically at 1.30pm with a terrible accident.
+On that fateful day, Connolly jumped on the back of her horse, Colonel Merryboy, which she had been given two years earlier after winning her first Wimbledon title, and went on a ride which ended tragically at 1.30pm with a terrible accident.

 “We were riding along the road,” Little Mo explained to the San Diego Union.
 “We stopped our horses as the truck approached.
 Colonel Merryboy shied and whirled into the truck.
 My leg was caught between the truck and the horse.”